 What Are the Different Abrasion Class Ratings for Laminate Flooring?

 AC ratings apply to both residential and commercial flooring.
 Each of the five AC ratings is 60% higher than the rating before it.
-The five types of AC ratings for laminate flooring are:
+The five types of abrasion class ratings for laminate flooring are:

 - AC1: AC1 flooring is the lightest laminate class for moderate residential use.
 It is designed to withstand light foot traffic.